Teresa Berger

 • Her signature thick glazes freeze liquids in motion

 Teresa Berger's journey with clay began in her childhood, when her aunt introduced her to ceramic workshops.
-At the Vienna School of Fashion, Teresa first trained in textiles and worked briefly in graphics before realising her passion lies elsewhere.
-"After discovering clay, I went on to study product design at the Design Academy Eindhoven and graduated in 2018.
+At the Herbststrasse School of Art, Fashion and Design, Teresa first trained in textile art and worked briefly in graphics before realising her passion lies elsewhere.
+"After quitting graphic design, I went on to study product design at the Design Academy Eindhoven and graduated in 2018.
 I then spent a year working in design studios in Copenhagen, where I gained valuable insights that still feed my practice today," Teresa says.
 In 2019, she returned to Vienna to establish her own studio.
-Since then, Teresa has built a practice that combines design training with hands-on craftsmanship.
+Since then, Teresa has built a practice that combines hands-on craftsmanship with design.
 "I want my ceramics to reflect both my experimentation and commitment to my chosen medium," she says.

 Interview